 Our synovial joints are filled with fluid.
 If the equivalent of "aquaplaning" could occur in our joints so that friction free (or at the very least, "reduced friction") connections are created, what might the advantages of doing so be?

 Something important to bear in mind is that even if the system is stationary (with the weight supported by the ropes), those forces are still being exerted.

 Note that there are single joint muscles.
-There are also multi-joint muscles that span more than one joint.
+These are muscles that work on a single joint.
+Then there are multi-joint muscles that span more than one joint.

 For relatively small forces, the single joint muscles may be sufficient.
 When more weight is added, longer muscles can then come into play, acting both on the target joint but also the other joints they cross.

 In this way the load is shared not just by muscles, but by joints also.

 As more muscles come into play, these muscles affect not just the initial joint, but neighboring joints.
 As a result, the heavier the weight, the more we have to "integrate" our body or use more of our whole body with the advantage that instead of one set of muscles muscle and one single joint working really hard, lots of muscles and joints work together to share the load.

 For muscles to be able to work in this way easily (and at the same time for them to be easily and simply controllable), we need friction reducing joints.